canonical/ubuntu-pro-for-wsl/docs/reference/ubuntu_pro_for_windows.md

-Ubuntu Pro for Windows is an automation tool running on Windows hosts to manage Ubuntu WSL instances, providing them with compliance by attaching them to Ubuntu Pro and enrolling them into Landscape, made available through the Microsoft Store.
+Ubuntu Pro for Windows is an automation tool running on Windows hosts to manage Ubuntu WSL instances, providing them with compliance by attaching them to Ubuntu Pro and enrolling them into Landscape.

 Ubuntu Pro for Windows is made of:
  - a [background agent](windows_agent) providing the automation services and